Liqwid-Labs/agora/docs/tech-design/proposals.md

 #### Lock phase

 Upon completion of the voting phase, a proposal will either have been passed or failed.
 A delay between the passing of a proposal and execution of its effects will be enforced, to allow users to prepare for incoming changes to the system.
 It'll further give the system maintainers opportunity to intervene, in the case of a hostile action.

-> Peter, 2022-01-24: How is this time decided?
-Are you familiar with the "Emergency Shutdown Mode" of MakerDAO, which we'll be adopting in LiqwidX?
-This is something that would, for the most part, need to happen ASAP.
-What sort of modularity exists or would you like to see?

 #### Execution phase